IB Diploma Program

 Millard North High School IB Diploma reciients have been accepted to prestigious institutions of higher education.

-Arizona, American, Arizona State, Brown, Cal-Berkeley, Carnegie Mellon, Colorado-Boulder, Columbia, Cornell, Creighton, Denver, Drake, Drexel, Franklin and Marshall, Georgetown, Georgia Institute of Technology, Loyola, Marquette, Miami, Michigan State, Middlebury, Minnesota-Twin Cities, Nebraska-Kearney, Nebraska-Lincoln, Nebraska-Omaha, Nebraska Wesleyan, Northwestern, Notre Dame, Oberlin, Oklahoma, Oreon State, Pennsylvania, Rice, Royal Melbourne Institute of Technology (Australia), Rutgers, St. Louis, Saint Mary's (India), St. Olaf, Southern California, Stanford, Texas A & M, Tufts, Tulane, UT-Austin, Washington, Yale, and others.
+Arizona, American, Arizona State, Baylor, Boston, Brown, Cal-Berkeley, Carnegie Mellon, Colorado-Boulder, Columbia, Cornell, Creighton, Denver, Doane, Drake, Drexel, Franklin and Marshall, Georgetown, Georgia Institute of Technology, Kansas, Knox, Loyola, Marquette, Maryland, Massachusetts Institute of Technology, Miami, Michigan State, Middlebury, Minnesota-Twin Cities, Nebraska-Kearney, Nebraska-Lincoln, Nebraska-Omaha, Nebraska Wesleyan, Northwestern, Notre Dame, Oberlin, Oklahoma, Oregon State, Pennsylvania, Purdue, Rice, Rockhurst, Royal Melbourne Institute of Technology (Australia), Rutgers, St. Louis, Saint Mary's (India), St. Olaf, Southern California, Stanford, Texas A & M, Truman State, Tufts, Tulane, Tulsa, UT-Austin, Vanderbilt, Washington, Yale, and others.

 Portions Reprinted with the permission of the IBO